European Union Week @ TUM School of Management

 POLIMI School of Management

 → 12:30 - 02:00 p.m.
-CEST, POLIMI Campus & online
+CEST, POLIMI Campus & Online

 Measuring strategic dependencies: a quantitative assessment for Europe